Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ![](../resources/dropdown_separate.png)

 Where we had to first create a `Label` instance, then use it as the label widget, as this method of `push_back!` takes any two widgets, which gives us incredible flexibility with how we want the dropdown to be displayed.
-This method also supports adding a callback as the first argument, which behaves exactly as before.
+This method, along with all methods of `push_front!` and `insert!`, also supports adding a callback as the first argument, which behaves exactly as before.

 ---